 Step 4: Remediate

-Organisations should work in collaboration with information owners to determine a satisfactory remediation of any data spill noting remediation is usually achieved through a balance of technical controls and risk management activities.
+Organisations should work in collaboration with data owners to determine a satisfactory remediation of any data spill noting remediation is usually achieved through a balance of technical controls and risk management activities.

 For each system identified during the assessment stage, a remediation strategy should be developed that covers: